fabiokimura/weatherstation/README.md

-# weatherstation
+# WeatherStation
-Estação meteorológica para ESP8266 com TFT 240x320 IL9341 e DHT22
+Arduino code for a weather station for ESP8266, TFT shield, DHT22 and OpenWeatherMap API

+Fabio Kimura
+fkimura@gmail.com